vizzy-cat/berytonite/README.md

 ## Development Status

-> Berytonite is a passion project developed during spare time.
+Berytonite is a passion project developed during spare time.
 While updates may not be daily, every commit is handcrafted with care.
 The roadmap is long-term: building a reliable and modern cryptographic base for C.

 ## License

 This project is licensed under the Zlib License.
 See the [LICENSE](LICENSE) for details.

+## Attribution

+If you use this library in a commercial or large-scale project, please provide proper credit to me (Vizzy the TV Cat).
+It's not legally required, but it's ethically appreciated.

 ## Contributing